 You can actually dive Mexico all year round, although different seasons apply to different locations within the country.

 Socorro is mostly dived between November and May.
-Guadalupe from August to October, and The Sea of Cortez from July to November.
+Guadalupe from August through October, and The Sea of Cortez from July through November.
 Diving in the Caribbean is year round with visibility good all year.
-For some, August to September is the best period.
-The Cenotes are also year round with the best light effects visible from May to September.
+For some, August through September is the best period.
+The Cenotes are also year round with the best light effects visible from May through September.

 Most of the Mexico dive sites in Playa del Carmen, Cancun and Cozumel are suitable for beginners.
 And if you are a bit of a "dare devil" cage diving with the sharks in Guadalupe does not require you to be an experienced diver.

 You will probably need some form of wetsuit or exposure suit but the style and thickness very much depends on where you are going in Mexico.
-With temperatures in places like the Socorro Islands and Guadalupe ranging from 19-23°C, a 5 or 7 mm wetsuit is generally recommended.
+With temperatures in places like the Socorro Islands and Guadalupe ranging from 66 to 73°F (19-23°C), a 5 or 7 mm wetsuit is generally recommended.
 Hoods are also commonly used here.
-If you are scuba diving in the Sea of Cortez or the Caribbean, the temperature range is more like 24-30°C so often a 3 mm wetsuit is adequate.
+If you are scuba diving in the Sea of Cortez or the Caribbean, the temperature range is more like 75 to 86°F (24-30°C) so often a 3 mm wetsuit is adequate.
 The sensible thing to do is make sure you have enough gear and replacements to cover unforeseen events.